teuben/GBT-EDGE/README.md

 8. The use of the maskfile in griddata() and postprocess.cleansplit() seems not used.
 This makes the -s useful to experiment with the -f flag to remove feeds from the gridding stage.

+9. A script "rerun_parallel" has been prepared to allow simple reruns, in particular if you can run them in parallel on a bigger machine:

+        OMP_NUM_THREADS=1 /usr/bin/time parallel --jobs 16 < rerun_parallel

+   this took XX minutes on the "lma" machine for 49 galaxies.
+Note this assumes the calibration has been run once.= so the "-s" flag can be optimally used.
+   TBD:    bad beams cannot be edited out without removing the offending feed fits file!

 # Important Files and Directories